 At its worst, matters can be brought to the attention of the Court of Protection for judgment.
 However, the Court has made it clear that it is there as a means of last resort.
 As such, individuals must work together to resolve differences and comprise before making any application.
 Not to use this approach can have significant and unexpected costs implications.

-Richard can help all parties to understand the issues, keep focus on the incapacitated person and seek ways to resolve conflict, in a discreet, practical and pragmatic manner.
+Our later life team can help all parties to understand the issues, keep focus on the incapacitated person and seek ways to resolve conflict, in a discreet, practical and pragmatic manner.
 This can range from general advice, all the way through to formal Best Interests Meetings, all of which may, if needs be, brought to the attention of the Court, should an application need to be made.

 As mental capacity is such a ‘moveable feast’, sometimes assistance is required in understanding when attorneys or deputies should ‘step in’ and how to do this in a way which accords with the requirements of the Mental Capacity Act.